bminnich3/Sven-Project/README.md

 # Sven-Project
-My repo with code for the Sven project in my java class.
+My repo with code for the Sven project in my Java class.